 We do not offer services to children under the age of eighteen.
 If we become aware that a user under the age of eighteen has shared any Personal Data, we will discard such Information.
 If you have any reason to believe that a minor has shared any Personal Information with us, please contact us at firstname.lastname@example.org

 Our Site and / or the RQ Platform may, from time to time, contain links to third-party websites.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for the ways in which personal data is processed on such websites.
 Please check the relevant policies before you submit any personal data to these websites.

-We encourage you to contact us first if you have any queries, comments or concerns about the way we handle your personal data (our details are in the section immediately below).
+We encourage you to contact us first if you have any queries, comments or concerns about the way we handle your personal data.
 We will try to put things right.

 However, if you are not satisfied with our handling of any request by you in relation to your rights or concerns, you also have the right to make a complaint to the Information Commissioner's Office ("ICO").
 You can contact the ICO at: Information Commissioner's Office, Wycliffe House, Water Lane, Wilmslow, SK9 5AF; 0303 123 1113; or https://ico.org.uk/.